mustafaasiroglu/wildfires-turkey/readme.md

 https://www.bing.com/maps/

 # Dashboard Sections

-_Home Page with Wildfire and Forest Areas Trend:_
+_Home Page: Trend of Wildfires and Forest Area Growth_

 ![](https://github.com/mustafaasiroglu/wildfires-turkey/blob/main/screenshot-1.png)

-_Latest wildfires by location, risk level, status and date:_
+_Latest wildfires by location, risk level, status and date_

 ![](https://github.com/mustafaasiroglu/wildfires-turkey/blob/main/screenshot-2.png)

-_Alternate View: Latest wildfires by location, risk level, status and date:_
+_Alternate View: Latest wildfires by location, risk level, status and date_

 ![](https://github.com/mustafaasiroglu/wildfires-turkey/blob/main/screenshot-3.png)

-_Historic wildfires from last 15 years by location, reason, size and year:_
+_History of wildfires from last 15 years by location, reason, size and year_

 ![](https://github.com/mustafaasiroglu/wildfires-turkey/blob/main/screenshot-4.png)

-_Historic forest and agriculture areas growth from last 25 years by category and year:_
+_History of forest and agriculture area growth from last 25 years by category_

 ![](https://github.com/mustafaasiroglu/wildfires-turkey/blob/main/screenshot-5.png)

-All data on the dashboard are collected and prepared for demo purpose and it may contain data quality issues or calculation mistakes.
+All data on the dashboard is collected and prepared for demo purposes and it may contain data quality issues or calculation mistakes.
 It is not allowed and not recommended to use them as official data source.

-You can share your correction and improvement feedbacks in this repository by openning an issue.
+You can share your corrections and improvement feedbacks in this repository by openning an issue.

 # Future Works: